 Is research uptake measurable?
 Can it be planned?
 Or is it just luck?
 This blog post reviews a number of issues that ought to be considered when trying to measure it.
 The post argues that instead of measuring it, we should attempt to understand it.

 [Editor’s note: This post is part of an ongoing project to study the challenges involved in communicating complex ideas.
-It has been written by Muhammad Maulana, Research and Development Coordinator at Seknas FITRA, and Bagus Saragih, a journalist at the Jakarta Post Daily]
+It has been written by Muhammad Maulana, Research and Development Coordinator at Seknas FITRA, and Bagus Saragih, a journalist at the Jakarta Post Daily.
+You can find the book here: Communicating complex ideas: the book]

 In the Indonesian context, it is no easy task to encourage transparent and publicly accountable expenditure of State budgets directed squarely, as the Constitution requires, at the promotion of public welfare.
 This has certainly been the experience of the National Secretariat of the Indonesian Forum for Budget Transparency (Seknas FITRA) which for years now has been advocating greater budget transparency and accountability in Indonesia.